timjs/lemon/migration.md

-# Changes to migrate from Elm to PureScript
+# Migration from Elm to PureScript

 ## Syntactic